Hypogeums under Palazzo Hercolani Fava Simonetti is unique.

 Simonetti’s cave is private propriety, so it is not artificially lighted as Cantinone’s and Piazza Dante’s caves and to visit it is suggested to bring a torch despite the tour is always guided and lighted by candels.

-Guided visits take place during special events or on request for groups of 15 people with few days in advance.
+Guided visits for Simonetti's Caves take place during special events or on request for groups of 15 people with few days in advance.